yuliannycm/DentAll/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel
+## About Project

+This is a University Project, the objective is to create a platform for the control of appointments of a dental clinic where the doctors have a specific schedule of attention, the patients can schedule previous appointments and the doctor will be able to see which appointments he has pending and who the patients are.

+This project is developed with Laravel.
 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).